MABeatty1978/WFConsoleWeb/DEPLOYMENT.md

 Current repository behavior to be aware of:

 - the backend code serves `wfpiconsole/frontend/build`
-- the Dockerfile currently builds the frontend in a separate stage
+- the Dockerfile builds the frontend in a separate stage and places it at `wfpiconsole/frontend/build`
+- the image health check targets `GET /health`
 - the Compose file uses host networking for UDP access and a named volume for SQLite persistence
+- host networking means Compose port mappings are not used

 Typical commands: